We know that, together, we can end the death penalty everywhere.

 Every day, people are executed and sentenced to death by the state as punishment for a variety of crimes – sometimes for acts that should not be criminalized.
 In some countries, it can be for drug-related offences, in others it is reserved for terrorism-related acts and murder.

 Some countries execute people who were under the age of 18 when the crime for which they have been convicted was committed, others use the death penalty against people with mental and intellectual disabilities and several others apply the death penalty after unfair trials – in clear violation of international law and standards.
 People can spend years on death row, not knowing when their time is up, or whether they will see their families one last time.

-Amnesty International opposes the death penalty in all cases without exception regardless of the nature or circumstances of the crime; guilt, innocence or other characteristics of the individual; or the method used by the state to carry out the execution.
-We campaign for total abolition of capital punishment.
+The death penalty is the ultimate cruel, inhuman and degrading punishment.
+Amnesty International opposes the death penalty in all cases without exception – regardless of who is accused, the nature or circumstances of the crime, guilt or innocence or method of execution.

 BASED ON STATISTICS OBTAINED IN 2019

 All death penalty will be abolished.
 Full stop.Liew Vui Keong, de facto Law Minister, 10 October 2018